cryptpad/documentation/admin_guide/installation.rst

    CryptPad cannot run in a subfolder.
 Make sure you configure your server to access it through the root domain or a subdomain.

 Note that the version of Nginx distributed by your operating system may not support websockets.
-The recommended minimum version to serve CryptPad is ``1.13.0``.
+We recommend and only support `Nginx stable <https://nginx.org/en/download.html>`__.

 To configure Nginx for CryptPad: